toddkitta/CortanaIntelligenceSuiteWorkshopManual/01 Exercise 1 - Building a Machine Learning Model.md

     ![Screenshot](images/prepare_the_weather_data_2.png)

 5. Next, click the **SeaLevelPressure** column.
 Observe that the Feature Type was inferred as String and there are 0 Missing Values.
 Scroll down to the histogram, and observe that many of the features of a numeric value (e.g., 29.96, 30.01, etc.), but there are many features with the string value of M for Missing.
-We will need to replace this value of M&quot;with a suitable numeric value so that we can convert this feature to be a numeric feature.
+We will need to replace this value of M with a suitable numeric value so that we can convert this feature to be a numeric feature.

     ![Screenshot](images/prepare_the_weather_data_3.png)